uuosio/rscdk-book/src/rust-analyzer.md

 > Hint: if you have installed `rust-analyzer` with nightly toolchain as default, please disable and then enable it again, otherwise macro expandsion won't work.

 Run the following command to check the current rust toolchain

 ```
 rustup default
 ```

-This is what code after expanding look like:
+This is what the code after expanding looks like:

 ![image](./images/rust-analyzer.png)